-- Utility elements such as meter boxes, hot water services, air conditioners, clotheslines, pool filters, TV antennas, outbuildings and sheds must be located to be hidden from view from public areas. - Pitching height of any outbuildings shall not be higher than the underside of eaves of the main dwelling. - Evaporative air conditioning systems must be of a low profile type, be well set back from the front facade and not visible from the street. - Solar panels shall be located on the roof, ideally where they are not visible from public areas and should in the first instance be located on the northern elevation, otherwise on the western elevation. - Solar panels must be supported on the roof and not on a separate frame. - Meter boxes must be painted to match the dwelling wall (render or brick) and be setback 1.5m from the front corner of the house. - Where possible, meter boxes are to be located on the opposite side from a secondary street corner. - Garbage bins must be stored on the property out of sight from the street. - Suitable screening may be necessary to screen utility elements and garbage bins.
+- Utility elements such as hot water services, air conditioners, clotheslines, pool filters, TV antennas, outbuildings and sheds must be hidden from public view.
+Meter boxes may be accepted on a secondary frontage if painted the same or similar colour as the adjoining wall surface. - Pitching height of any outbuildings shall not be higher than the underside of eaves of the main dwelling. - Evaporative air conditioning systems must be of a low profile type, be well set back from the front facade and not visible from the street. - Solar panels shall be located on the roof, ideally where they are not visible from public areas and should in the first instance be located on the northern elevation, otherwise on the western elevation. - Solar panels must be supported on the roof and not on a separate frame. - Meter boxes must be painted the same or similar colour as the adjoining wall surface and be setback 1.5m from the front corner of the house.

+- Where possible, meter boxes are to be located on the opposite side from a secondary street corner. - Garbage bins must be stored on the property out of sight from the street. - Suitable screening may be necessary to screen utility elements and garbage bins.